tonychu-yw/DKSHTimeSeries/README.md

 ### I. Introduction
 In this paper, I will analyze the DKSH dataset, which contains weekly sales data of industrial cables from Dec.
 2011 to Oct.
 2014.
-The DKSH dataset was acquired through an industry-university joint research project initiated by the course Statistical Data Analysis for Business and Management in my junior year at National Taiwan University.
 DKSH is a market expansion services provider in the Asia-Pacific area that procures materials and supplies for its customers.
 To further reduce its transportation and storage costs, DKSH hoped to forecast its sales (demand of customers) more accurately based on this dataset.
 In this paper I will first perform exploratory data analysis, propose several possible time series models, and then conduct diagnostic tests to see if these models are good fits for the data.
 Finally, conclusion will be made based on the model that best fits the dataset.